Posts

 Knowing who you're renting too...

 More importantly, know how you're being represented by.
 1 of the investors I represent as property manager reached out to me because the city scheduled a hearing for a code violation.
 This is for the city of Cleveland.
 Context: in late summer (it's early Oct when he got the notice), he had 2 representatives who helped him buy the single family house also helped him rent it out.
-The tenant was wanting to use it as a residential facility.
+The tenant was wanting to use it as a residential treatment facility.
 She presented her business plan, bank statements, etc as part of her application process.
-From what I saw after the fact, I don't know how much more info she could have given and what she did give was obvious what her intent was.
+From what I saw after the fact, I don't know how much more info she could have been given and what she did give was obvious what her intent was.
 These 2 representatives signed her a 2 year lease.
 Apparently there's been a complaint by a neighbor or someone in the area as to this being a code violation because there's another residential facility near by...too close to this newly set up facility.
-The owner asked what he should do and I ...
+The owner asked what he s...

 Section 8: the good, the bad, and the ugly